ldijkman/Honda-XR600R/README.md

 (website sux on phone)

-do not like it the bleu is to dark
+do not like it, the bleu is to dark

 backside/backend has not much width/space to fold it under seat